alexjscott/Spelling-Test-Practice-Alexa-Skill-/README.md

 •	Developed as an Amazon Alexa skill so that it can run on Echo devices

 ## Requirements
-Features will be discussed and agreed before and during the project.
-Here are some initial ideas for features that could be included:
 1. Parents can set the words that need to be practiced that week
 2. The child can request that the words be read out, one at a time to practice
 3. Alexa will read out the spellings so the child can confirm